inmatura/aws.inmatura.com/docs/models/gpt-2/getting-started.md

 To test the endpoint you can use the [Insonmia HTTP client](https://insomnia.rest) that supports AWS Authentication.

-Just select the Auth method `AWS IAM v4` and fill the credentials, region and use `sagemaker` as the service.
+Create a new `POST` request and select the Auth method `AWS IAM v4`, fill the credentials, region and use `sagemaker` as the service.

 ![Insonmia Auth](/assets/img/models/insonmia-aws-auth.png)